BlvckBytes/BukkitEvaluable/README-X.md

 <!-- #toc -->

+## Expression Marker Suffix

+In order to signal to the system that a key's value is an evaluable expression, add a trailing dollar sign to it's name (`$`).

 ## Permissions Section

 All permission nodes of a plugin can be configured to a custom value, based on a unique internal key.